mar-zar/Markdown-practice/new-file.md

 <!-- Example of equation or inline code -->
 # Maths

 I don't really know how this one works.
-I know you have to use '$' sign.
+I know you have to use a dollar sign on both ends.

-$\sqrt{4x-1}
+$\sqrt{4x-1}=5$

 <!-- Example of a block of code -->